signapay/processor-interview/README.md

 # Transaction Processor

-This application has been created as my submission for the code challenge outlined in [Code-Challenge-Instructions.md](Code-Challenge-Instructions.md).
+This application has been created as my submission for the code challenge outlined in [Code Challenge Instructions](/instructions/README.md)

 ## Standing up the project